jayfreestone/priority-plus/README.md

 This library implements the pattern by fitting as many navigation items as possible into the 'primary' navigation, and then automatically moving the rest into a dropdown.
 If more space becomes available, the links are gradually re-instated into the primary navigation.

 There are already examples of libraries that follow this behaviour, such as [PriorityNav.js](http://gijsroge.github.io/priority-nav.js/).
-However most of these were written before the advent of modern browser APIs such as the [`IntersectionObserver`](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
-Instead they work by measuring the parent and child elements, then calculating how many can and cannot fit.
+However most of these were written before the advent of modern browser APIs such as the [`IntersectionObserver`](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), operating by measuring the parent and child elements, then calculating how many items can (and cannot) fit.

-Instead, this library uses an `IntersectionObserver` to avoid costly measurements, instead relying on the browser to tell us when an element 'intersects' with the edge of the viewport.
+This library, however, uses an `IntersectionObserver` to avoid costly measurements, instead relying on the browser to tell us when an element 'intersects' with the edge of the viewport.
 The result is faster - and generally snazzier.

 ## How it works